spc476/a09/README.txt

 				directive, given the nature of the
 				assembler.

-			.OPT TEST ORG <address>
+			.OPT TEST TRACEALL

-				Set the starting address for assembling test cases.
-This directive can ONLY appear
+				Trace all the code execution of a single test.
+This can ONLY appear inside a .TEST directive.
-				outside of a .TEST directive, given the nature of the assembler.

 		The following options only apply when using the BASIC format, or the RS-DOS format if the -B options is ued,